 “Once upon a time, there was a beautiful woven hat.
-It sat on a shelf of a religious bookstore in the Haight-Ashbury district of San Francisco, growing dusty as it waited for just the right person…”
+It sat on a shelf of a religious bookstore in the Height-Ashbury district of San Francisco, growing dusty as it waited for just the right person…”

 “Meanwhile, Brian and his wife Joan were riding the Amtrak cross-country on vacation.
 They disembarked and enjoyed a few days of sightseeing in Seattle and then Vancouver.
 Their next stop was San Francisco.”

 “The city was well-known for its vampires, who prowl about after sunset.
 Obviously, they needed protection.
-Brian carried a crucifix and holy water in his backpack, and they purchased other repellants – salt, garlic, rosewater – along the way.
+Brian carried a crucifix and holy water in his backpack, and they purchased other repellents – salt, garlic, rosewater – along the way.
 But they did not feel confident that these would suffice in an emergency, and continued to seek “just the right armor.”

-“Circumstances led them to the Haight-Ashbury district in search of dinner.
+“Circumstances led them to the Height-Ashbury district in search of dinner.
 As luck would have it, Brian noticed a small religious book shop and was immediately intrigued by it.
 As he perused the items for sale, The Hat sent out its vibes, quietly pulling him toward the shelf on which it sat.
 The minute he laid eyes on it, he knew it was ‘the one’.
 Not only did it fit him perfectly, it was beautifully embroidered in a repeating pattern of Jerusalem Crosses…exactly the vampire-repelling armor he had been seeking.
 He paid for it, took his leave of the shop and its keeper, and hastened with Joan to dinner.”